Halothane: History

 An advertisement for Fluothane, published in various American medical journals between 1961 and 1962.

 Halothane was first synthesized by C. W. Suckling of Imperial Chemical Industries in 1951 at the ICI Widnes Laboratory and was first used clinically by M. Johnstone in Manchester in 1956.
 Initially, many pharmacologists and anaesthesiologists had doubts about the safety and efficacy of the new drug.
 But halothane, which required specialist knowledge and technologies for safe administration, also afforded British anaesthesiologists the opportunity to remake their speciality as a profession during a period, when the newly established National Health Service needed more specialist consultants.
 In this context, halothane eventually became popular as a nonflammable general anesthetic replacing other volatile anesthetics such as trichloroethylene, diethyl ether and cyclopropane.
 In many parts of the world it has been largely replaced by newer agents since the 1980s but is still widely used in developing countries because of its lower cost.

 A meter for measuring halothane.
 This was used to measure the amount of halothane as flow of inspired gas during anesthesia.

 Halothane was given to many millions of people worldwide from its introduction in 1956 through the 1980s.
 Its properties include cardiac depression at high levels, cardiac sensitization to catecholamines such as norepinephrine, and potent bronchial relaxation.
 Its lack of airway irritation made it a common inhalation induction agent in pediatric anesthesia.

 Its use in developed countries has been mostly replaced by newer anesthetic agents such as sevoflurane.
 It is not commercially available in the United States.

 Society and culture

 Availability

 Halothane is available as a volatile liquid, at 30, 50, 200, and 250 ml per container but in many developed nations is not available having been displaced by newer agents.
+A major producer of halothane for anesthetic purposes, Piramal Pharma, ceased production of halothane at the end of 2023 which has led to dwindling supplies.

 It is the only inhalational anesthetic containing bromine, which makes it radiopaque.
 It is colorless and pleasant-smelling, but unstable in light.
 It is packaged in dark-colored bottles and contains 0.01% thymol as a stabilizing agent.